snowdriftcoop/snowdrift/README.md

 * For learning Haskell, check out the [Haskell Wikibook](https://en.wikibooks.org/wiki/Haskell), which also has links to additional resources.
 * Stack Overflow user postings are FLO (CC-BY-SA), see the tags for [yesod](http://stackoverflow.com/questions/tagged/yesod) and [haskell](http://stackoverflow.com/questions/tagged/yesod)
 * The #yesod and #haskell IRC channels on freenode.net are active and helpful
+* "cabal repl" is a command that uses [ghci](https://en.wikibooks.org/wiki/Haskell/Using_GHCi_effectively) but automatically loads the project code.
+Then it is easy to import particular files and explore the functions.

 Our front-end uses **[Twitter Bootstrap](http://getbootstrap.com/)** for layout and styles, although there are many cases where we use our own custom CSS.